UnLtd India supports early-stage social entrepreneurs with innovative solutions to improve the lives of India’s most marginalized populations.

 Specifically, UnLtd India supports social entrepreneurs to access finance, business coaching, expert networks and gives entrepreneurs the opportunity to create a lasting and value-adding network among their peers.

-Our four-year partnership with UnLtd India also focuses on strengthening the organization’s capacity to sustainably improve its reach and services.
+Our partnership with UnLtd India also focused on strengthening the organization’s capacity to sustainably improve its reach and services.
 With our support, the organisation has been able to expand in New Delhi and extend its support to even more social entrepreneurs.